Losing GOP candidate Sanford: I pledge allegiance to the flag, not Trump

 Doing so, Sanford warned, could be "a mistake on a soul level."

-"There are always trade offs in politics … but I think everybody's has got to answer that question for themselves," he said.
+"There are always trade-offs in politics," he said, "but I think everybody has got to answer that question for themselves."